Home/Products/Emzumab 150mg Injection/

 SAFE IF PRESCRIBED

 Emzumab 150mg Injection is probably safe to use in patients with liver disease.
-Limited data available suggests that dose adjustment of Emzumab 150mg Injection may not be needed in these patients.
-Please consult your doctor.
+Limited data suggest dose adjustment may not be needed.

 FAQs: